brunoluiz/brunoluiz.github.io/content/blog/graphql-as-a-gateway/index.md

 }
 ```

-In theory, the same could be done with REST by using OpenAPI/Swagger, especially for documentation ~~but yaml, yikes~~.
+In theory, the same could be done with REST by using OpenAPI/Swagger, especially for documentation ~~but YAML, yikes~~.
 But, the code generation tools are not exactly the best and sometimes the schema validation does not work properly, requiring extra middleware and tweaks around it.
 As GraphQL is standardised in this sense, it doesn't suffer from these issues.

 ### One endpoint to rule them all